Redistricting Criteria: The Voting Rights Act

 What Is Required in Practice

 It is beyond the capabilities of most ordinary citizens -- and sometimes even redistricting authorities! -- to comply with all the intricacies of the Voting Rights Act.
-To provide clues as to whether or not your districts are in compliance, on the statistics sidebar on the righthand side of the plan editor, we report the number of districts with more than 50% minority voting-age population (VAP) in the plan used for the previous decade and the number in the plan you are drawing.
+To provide clues as to whether or not your districts are in compliance, on the statistics sidebar on the righthand side of the DistrictBuilder plan editor, we typically report the number of districts with more than 50% minority voting-age population (VAP) in the plan used for the previous decade and the number of such districts in the plan you are drawing.
 Typically, you should have at least the same number in your plan as in the previous plan.